Galip Kulaksızoğlu

+Career

-He was born in 1889 in the Kadıköy district of Istanbul, the capital of the Ottoman Empire.
-Around 1906-07, while he was studying at Istanbul Lycée Saint-Joseph, which is still an active school in Kadıköy, he joined the Fenerbahçe football team with the suggestion of Enver Yetiker (He is one of the founding members of Fenerbahçe), his literature teacher at the school.
-Galip Kulaksızoğlu, who rejected intense transfer offers from the English and Greek football teams in the country in 1911, when Fenerbahçe did not yet have a league championship, was one of the football players who made a great contribution to the team in the 1911-12 season, when Fenerbahçe won its first league championship undefeated.
+Kulaksızoğlu was born in 1889 in the Kadıköy district of Istanbul, the capital of the Ottoman Empire.
+Around 1906–07, while he was studying at Istanbul Lycée Saint-Joseph, which is still an active school in Kadıköy, he joined the Fenerbahçe football team with the suggestion of Enver Yetiker (he is one of the founding members of Fenerbahçe), his literature teacher at the school.
+Galip Kulaksızoğlu, who rejected intense transfer offers from the English and Greek football teams in the country in 1911, when Fenerbahçe did not yet have a league championship, was one of the football players who made a great contribution to the team in the 1911–12 season, when Fenerbahçe won its first league championship undefeated.

 No harm!
 This year we will be 5th again, but of course we will have the strength to defeat all the opponents one day.